-- → design with increased insulation including double glazing and thermal drapes. - → use daylight and passive solar gain / design-with longer building axis in the east west direction - → use eaves on north to let sun into habitable rooms in winter and keep it out in summer (eave depth 32% of window height) - $\rightarrow$ limit south facing windows that lose heat in winter - $\rightarrow$ limit and shade western windows to prevent overheating - → use the solar heat storage gains achieved by insulated concrete floors (without carpets) and or walls. - ightarrow use natural ventilation where practical to cool dwelling - $\rightarrow\,$ use solar hot water panels and or photovoltaic power systems, in conjunction with the design of roof planes oriented to the north and northwest - When specifying materials - → consider the total life-cycle\energy required to produce materials being used and seek to obtain those that require the least energy - → using local materials in construction can reduce energy costs by more than a factor of 3, and reduce impacts from transportation by more than a factor of 6 - → select products with 'Environmental Choice' labelling and energywintersur efficient rated appliances
+- design with increased insulation including double glazing and thermal drapes. - → use daylight and passive solar gain / design-with longer building axis in the east west direction - → use eaves on north to let sun into habitable rooms in winter an keep it out in summer (eave depth 32% of window height) - → limit south facing windows that lose heat in winter - → limit and shade western windows to prevent overheating - use the solar heat storage gains achieved by insular 1 conc. floors (without carpets) and or walls. - → use natural ventilation where practical to cool dwr ling - were stems, in conjunction with the design of roof planes orien. die are north and northwest

+When specifying materials

+- consider the total life-cycle energy req. red. produce materials being used and seek to obtain thos that require the least energy - → using local materials ir construction reduce energy costs by more than a factor of 3, and educ impacts from transportation by more than a factor of 6 - select products with 'Enviro. ontal Choice' labelling and energy winter sun efficient rated appliances